SAVE THE DATE

 Date and Location:

 The SWOS Training Workshop and Conference will take place from 5-7 November 2018 at the Royal Flemish Academy of Belgium for Science and the Arts, Brussels, Belgium.

 The SWOS core user group is invited.
-A limited number of additional interested users (wetland managers, stakeholders, politicians, scientists) may be able to receive invitations: please send your request before 7 September 2018 to rene.hoefer[at]jena-optronik.de.
+A limited number of additional interested users (wetland managers, stakeholders, politicians, scientists) may be able to receive invitations.
+For registration please fill the Registration form.
+For further questions do not hesitate to contact rene.hoefer[at]jena-optronik.de.